fieldtrip/website/example/bids_mous.md

 ---
 title: Converting the combined MEG/fMRI MOUS dataset for sharing in BIDS
+category: example
-tags: [example, bids, sharing, anonymize]
+tags: [bids, sharing, anonymize]
 ---

 # Converting the combined MEG/fMRI MOUS dataset for sharing in BIDS